srqdevg/FBS.XF.Toolkit/README.md

-# FBS.Toolkit
+# FBS.XF.Toolkit

-A set of controls for use within the Xamarin environment and other files used for Xamarin development.
+A set of controls and other files used for Xamarin development.
-Developed in Visual Studio Community 2022